EternityForest/icemedia/README.md

 This submodule requires pyjack, and of course Jack.

+#### iceflow.jack.start_managing()

+Call this to try to connect to the JACK server.
+None of the other commands will work until you do this.

 #### iceflow.jack.Airwire(from,to)
 Return an Airwire object.
 This is a declaration that you want to connect two clients or ports and keep them connected.